-Heather O’Brien is a literary fiction author who is no stranger to the creative arts.
-The great-great-granddaughter of world-renowned cellist Bruno Steindel of the Chicago Symphony Orchestra, she can trace back her creative passion to five generations of notable musicians, artists, and toy makers.
+Heather O’Brien is a fiction author and no stranger to the creative arts.
+The great-great-granddaughter of world-renowned cellist Bruno Steindel of the Chicago Symphony Orchestra, she can trace back her creative roots to five generations of notable musicians, artists, and toy makers.
 Her family tree contains the branches of many disciplines of the finer arts.

 A seeker of what motivates the heart, she has a certain knack for drawing complex characters who explore the sometimes painful dynamics of life and love, choice and consequence, regret and reconciliation.
 Though her stories often take place in the entertainment industry, she infuses intense humanity into an industry perceived as lacking the very things that connect us.
 She describes her writing style primarily as that of a “panster,” but concedes the intricacies of the saga have forced her to become a hybrid for the remainder of its telling.